-On 19 June 2022, the city of Munich will celebrate its 864th birthday and at the same time the 50th anniversary of the Summer Olympic Games of 1972 with an event mile in large parts of Munich's old town.
+On the weekend of June 17 and 18, 2023, the city of Munich will celebrate its 865th birthday and, under the motto “With Flowers and Trumpets,“ will transform large parts of Munich's old town into a strolling place that invites visitors to marvel and discover.
 But how did Munich actually come into being?
 Here you will find the most important facts and figures about the city's founding.

 The modern Bavarian capital is younger than other Bavarian cities that have Roman heritage, such as Augsburg or Regensburg.
 In fact its roots can be traced back to the mid-12th century salt trade; back in the Middle Ages it was possible to build a fortune on these familiar white crystals because, before refrigeration arrived, salt was the only way to preserve food.
 So those in pursuit of political and economic influence were eager to take control of the trade routes, customs stations and shipment hubs that dealt with this precious raw material.

 There were three prominent 12th-century rulers involved in the founding of Munich, with various levels of enthusiasm about it: Henry the Lion (Heinrich der Löwe), Duke of Saxony and Bavaria; his cousin and “very best friend” Frederick Barbarossa, Holy Roman Emperor (Kaiser Friedrich Barbarossa); and last but not least Bishop Otto of Freising, one of the leading historians and philosophers of the Middle Ages.